Queen Elizabitch: Background and release

 On March 28, CupcakKe revealed the album cover and track listing.
-Queen Elizabitch was self-released on March 31, 2017.
+Queen Elizabitch was self-released on March 31, 2017, in distribution to TuneCore.

 On April 8, the album was briefly removed from streaming services due to a production discrepancy, but returned days later.

 Composition

 According to Pitchfork writer Briana Younger, album opener "Scraps" features "disquieting keys and decaying synths".
 "33rd" has been described in The Fader as an "all-out pop banger".
 Pitchfork's Younger also described "Biggie Smalls" as a body-positive song about beauty standards and eating disorders, and its production as a "jungle-like trance".
 She pointed to "Tarzan" as a drill track, while she and The Fader, as well as Stereogum, referred to the album closer "Reality Pt.
 4" as an a capella track reflecting on CupcakKe's life and politics.

 Promotion

 Singles

 "Cumshot" was released as a digital download on February 24, 2017 as the album's lead single.